SwiftUI with John Sundell training

 This training is organized by Swift Paris Trainings (aka Greg Lhotellier) in partnership with Delicious Insights.

 - State-of-the-art tech

 - Get familiar with SwiftUI’s various APIs and views.

 - Learn the fundamentals of SwiftUI-based app development, focused on iOS.

-- Understand SwiftUI’s layout and state management systems.
+- Use SwiftUI’s layout and state management systems.

-- Explore various architectural patterns and ways of building robust data flows for SwiftUI-based apps.
+- Implement various architectural patterns and ways of building robust data flows for SwiftUI-based apps.